The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-WilliamJ2006/src/short-response.md

 You can export a function by using module.exports = function; at the end of a js file with functions in it.
 Replace function with the function name, if multiple functions want to be exported, use {} after the = and inside list every function with a comma to separate.

-To import, at the beginning of the js you want to import the function into, you declare all of the functions in {} if multiple , separated by commas, if you only want to import one just type the function name without {}.
+To import it, at the beginning of the js you want to import the function into, you declare all of the functions in {} if multiple , separated by commas, if you only want to import one just type the function name without {}.
 Once listed, type = require('./filename') with filename replaced with the name of the js file your exporting from.
 Require lets the computer know where these functions your exporting are from.

 Examples: